Bjorn David Hansen·Forefront of AI marketing enablement

 Senior paid-media manager running enterprise-scale Google Ads, Microsoft Ads, and YouTube.
 Seven-figure monthly budgets, hundreds of thousands of SKUs, eighteen months at the current account.
 Goals on revenue, MER, CAC, and new-customer acquisition — not in-platform ROAS.

-• Roughly half the revenue of a $250M+ ecommerce business runs through the program I own.
+• A major share of paid-media revenue at a nine-figure ecommerce business runs through the program I own.

 • 2026 YTD: strong double-digit revenue growth, improving marketing efficiency, disciplined CAC.

-• Budget pacing, bid strategy, promo architecture, feed management, and the daily PUSH/PULL/HOLD call — all owned end-to-end.
+• Budget pacing, bid strategy, promo architecture, feed management, daily PUSH/PULL/HOLD — owned end-to-end.

 • Daily stack: Next.js, TypeScript, Python, Tailwind, Vercel, Cloudflare, Anthropic SDK, Google Ads / GTM / GA4 APIs.

-• I train cross-functional stakeholders to spot the next workflow worth lifting — so the building doesn't stop when I leave the room.
+• Cross-functional training so the next operator can run the playbook — the building doesn't stop when I leave the room.

 Selected builds

-Due to the sensitive nature of these businesses, all of this coding work is private — except the public Google Ads MCP Server below.
+Due to the sensitive nature of these businesses, all of this coding work is private.

 Private · Production

-Performance control surface for Google Ads — hourly EOD spend forecasting, off-pace detection, and bid/budget orchestration from a few clicks.
+Performance control surface for Google Ads — hourly EOD forecasting that monitors spend, revenue, MER, and weekly goals, flags pacing drift early, and orchestrates bid/budget moves from a few clicks.

 Before